pgbackrest/pgbackrest/src/command/verify/process-verify-info.md

         - We should probably check archive and backup history lists match (expire checks that the backup.info history contains at least the same history as archive.info (it can have more)) since we need to get backup db-id needs to be able to translate exactly to the archiveId (i.e. db-id=2, db-version=9.6 in backu.info must translate to archiveId 9.6-2.
         - If archive-copy set the WAL can be in the backup dirs so just because archive.info is missing, don't want to error

-    * Reconstruct backup.info and WARN on mismatches - NO because this doesn't really help us since we do not want to take a lock which means things can be added/removed as we're verifying.
+    * Do not reconstruct backup.info because this doesn't really help us since we do not want to take a lock which means things can be added/removed as we're verifying.
 So instead:
-        - Get a list of backup on disk and a list of archive ids and pass that to job data
+        - Get a list of backups on disk and a list of archive ids and pass that to job data
         - When checking backups, if the label is missing then skip (probably expired from underneath us) and then if it is there but only the manifest.copy exists, then skip (could be aborted or in progress so can't really check anything)
         - It is possible to have a backup without all the WAL if option-archive-check=true is not set but in this is not on then all bets are off